-Since 2004, I have been developing the idea that a different kind of aesthetic is created when events are deployed on a curved canvas (rather than a flat ‘two dimensional’ plane).
-The marks created in this way take on the form of the geometric profile.
-So when they are unraveled and stretched-out to the two dimensional picture plane, the aesthetic emerges.
+Since 2004, I have been developing the idea that a different kind of aesthetic is created when events are deployed on curved canvases.
+Marks created in this way take on the form of the geometric profile.

 Just one of my pieces that may be exhibited at Little Bang Brewing’s new exhibition space.
 Details to come.